A Case Study S Burkett Ave Stockton: 3 Siblings Inherit Stockton House: Fix & Sell the House or Rent it Out?

 “After Dad died, the three of us made the funeral arrangements together.
 It was a very difficult week for me.
 There was a lot going on and the family dynamic had never really worked very well, so when we found out that the house was to be divided three ways everyone had their own idea what to do.
 I wanted to sell it, but my older brothers had other ideas including putting thousands of dollars into the house to rent it out.
 I didn’t have that kind of money and the house needed a lot of work”.

-The brothers ordered a home inspection just to find out what was wrong and when it came back the basic repairs totaled around $15,000.00.
-The inspection detailed foundation and settling issues that appeared as large cracks in the walls and ceilings of most of the rooms.
+The brothers ordered a home inspection just to find out what was wrong and when it came back the basic repairs totaled around $45,000.00.
+The inspection report detailed foundation and settling issues that appeared as large cracks in the walls and ceilings of most of the rooms.
 There was no estimate to make these repairs.

 Without having a commitment from their sister the brothers divvied up the projects and either hired someone or did the work themselves.
 After spending about $5,000.00 they discovered that additional work would be needed for the plumbing and electrical that they had not anticipated.
 Overwhelmed they came up with a plan to let one of the nephews that was out of work, move in with his girl friend to watch the place and make other repairs in exchange for rent.